 Boezemstelsel of Rotterdam and

-The boezemstelsel is a Dutch waterworks unit, an interconnected reservoir system that maintains an independent level betwixt polders and sea.
+The boezemstelsel is a Dutch waterworks unit, a reservoir system of interconnected bodies at a common, adjustable level betwixt that of its polders and the sea.

-With its prescribed but variable level, the boezem system is a buffer, storing excess water pumped upward, and augmenting the supply in drought.
+With its prescribed but variable level, the boezem system is a buffer, storing excess water pumped upward, and augmenting the supply at polder-bottom in drought.

 A boezem is usually shared by several polders and often consists of a network of diverse bodies of water canals, lakes, ditches and/or waterways.

-Electric pumps formerly windmills, steam and then diesel engines elevate water from the polder floor to the boezem.
+Electric pumps formerly wind, steam and then diesel elevate water from the polder floor to the boezem.
 The boezem holds the water until agreed measurements allow its release usually into a river.
 Volume, speed, and quality of the output must be considered.